awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 **Important**
 When you use the `kms:ViaService` condition key, the service makes the request on behalf of a principal in the AWS account\.
 These principals must have the following permissions:
-Permission to use the CMK\.
-The principal needs to grant these permissions to the integrated service so the service can use the customer managed CMK on behalf of the principal\.
+Permission to use the KMS key\.
+The principal needs to grant these permissions to the integrated service so the service can use the customer managed key on behalf of the principal\.
 For more information, see [How AWS services use AWS KMS](service-integration.md)\.
 Permission to use the integrated service\.
 For details about giving users access to an AWS service that integrates with AWS KMS, consult the documentation for the integrated service\.

-All [AWS managed CMKs](concepts.md#aws-managed-cmk) use a `kms:ViaService` condition key in their key policy document\.
-This condition allows the CMK to be used only for requests that come from the service that created the CMK\.
-To see the key policy for an AWS managed CMK, use the [GetKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyPolicy.html) operation\.
+All [AWS managed keys](concepts.md#aws-managed-cmk) use a `kms:ViaService` condition key in their key policy document\.
+This condition allows the KMS key to be used only for requests that come from the service that created the KMS key\.
+To see the key policy for an AWS managed key, use the [GetKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyPolicy.html) operation\.

 The `kms:ViaService` condition key is valid in IAM and key policy statements\.
 The services that you specify must be [integrated with AWS KMS](https://aws.amazon.com/kms/features/#AWS_Service_Integration) and support the `kms:ViaService` condition key\.

 #### Services that support the `kms:ViaService` condition key<a name="viaService_table"></a>

-The following table lists AWS services that are integrated with AWS KMS and support the use of the `kms:ViaService` condition key in customer managed CMKs\.
-The services in this table might not be available in all regions\.
+The following table lists AWS services that are integrated with AWS KMS and support the use of the `kms:ViaService` condition key in customer managed keys The services in this table might not be available in all regions\.
 Use the `.amazonaws.com` suffix of the AWS KMS ViaService name in all AWS partitions\.

 **Note**
 You might need to scroll horizontally or vertically to see all of the data in this table\.